raux/reviewTemplate/README.md

-# reviewTemplate
+# A Template for the Response Letter
-LateX template for review responses in SE.
+This is a simple LateX template for review responses in Software Engineering Conferences

-How to Use:
+##How to Use:

 Editor/Reviewer comments
 + For each comment you use the \subsection command